About the book

 cones and root beer floats as long as she can remember!
 She’s pleased to

-anthologies Clothes Lines and Women’s Spaces Women’s Places in 2011.
+review and anthologies Clothes Lines and Women’s Spaces Women’s

 to Flat Rock in 1995 and never regret our decision to live 3000 feet above